allicodi/drotr_example_analysis/README.md

 # RSPH HPC Analysis Example
 ## OTR Project

 This is an example of how to use RSPH HPC for basic data analysis.
-Requires working knowledge of RSPH HPC coverered in RSPH HPC Cheat Sheet.
+Requires working knowledge of RSPH HPC, as covered in the RSPH HPC Cheat Sheet.

 ### Initial setup